martindelima/mmmartin/content/about/index.md

 <div class="text">

 ## Currently
-Quit the tech industry.
-Still processing it, but at this point?
-A bit horrified still, yet ultimately relieved.
+Quit frontend development.
+Still trying to figure out what to do next.
+Honestly overwhelmed, but it beats being thoroughly burnt out.

 ## Contact
 You can always [holler](mailto:holler@mmmart.in), friend.